1st Battalion, 79th Field Artillery Regiment: Distinctive unit insignia

-The 21st Cavalry was organized in June 1917 from the 13th Cavalry, and converted into Field Artillery as the 79th, in November of the same year.
+The 21st Cavalry Regiment was organized in June 1917 from the 13th Cavalry Regiment, and converted into Field Artillery as the 79th, in November of the same year.
 Its original Cavalry character is shown by the color of the field, its Field Artillery service by the red bend.
 The canton shows a device from the badge of the 13th Cavalry, the parent organization.
 The regiment insignia in base is the shoulder sleeve insignia of the 7th Division with colors reversed, surrounded by a green band.